attack-monkey/flat-code-guide/README.md

 ## Why Functions and Pipes

-Rather than sticking a method on a class, and then that method only be able to work with objects of that class is not very DRY.
+Writing a method for a class, and then that method only be able to work with objects of that class is not very DRY.
+Yeah you can use DI patterns to connect methods from one class into another - but all of this comes with an overload of complexity.

 A function that works with any value of the correct type is very DRY.